TibiGG/Smart-Mirror-in-C/README.md

 This involves commenting out the call to the function which draws the widget onto the mirror.

-First, if you are into any other directory, `cd ` into the `extension/` directory.
+Make sure you are in the main directory.

 Then, open file 'mirror.c' using your editor of preference.